jdoleary/Spellmasons/docs/TasksCurrent.md

         - new to genre
         - QWERTASDFG for hotkeys
         - More exciting if archers had a % chance based on distance
-        - grunts should cover more ground, archers are the only real threat
         - physics based env:
             - drop corpse in lave and have it shoot out lava
             - bloat gore schrapnel